WHAT IS FASHION

 JOURNALISM / FASHION MEDIA?

-Fashion media and fashion journalism are exciting and growing segments of the fashion industry that focus on creating content that influences consumer behavior.
+Fashion media is a growing segment of the fashion industry that focus on creating content that influences consumer behavior through web or print journalism, television, social media, and/or photography.
 Fashion magazines have long been leaders in fashion journalism, but the digital age is transforming and expanding the world of fashion media.
 For example, a fashion media professional may be a fashion journalist, blogger, photographer, social media specialist, marketing writer, or video producer.
-Regardless of whether they work in word or images, a fashion media professional will craft work that captures public interest and shapes trends.
+Regardless of whether they use words or images, a fashion media professional will craft work that captures public interest and shapes trends.

 What is the Definition of Fashion Media?